Access info

 FAQs

-What is the difference between an Access Card and a free West End LIVE Digital Access Pass?
+What is the difference between an Access Card and a West End LIVE Digital Access Pass?

 An Access Card is a universal way of conveying your access requirements with thousands of organisations, venues, events and ticketing systems in the UK and beyond.